 Originally built as a Benedictine abbey erected on the remains of an older Saxon church, Chester Cathedral is another famous attraction in the city recognized for its striking medieval architecture.
 A smaller church also worth visiting is the St. John the Baptist Church, which was built on the site of an older Saxon church.

 The Groves is a riverside walk that runs alongside the River Dee starting from the Grosvenor Park and heads towards the Old Handbridge.
-There are also motorized tour boats that you can take for a trip down the beautiful river.
+There are also motorized tour boats that you can go on for a trip down the beautiful river.

 Tip 8: Purchase a railcard

-If you're journeying to Chester as a couple, the Two Together Railcard is for you.
-The Family and Friends Railcard means up to 4 children receive 60% off tickets and up to 4 adults save 1/3 off.
+If you're journeying to Chester as a couple, the Two Together card is for you.
+The Family and Friends card means up to 4 children receive 60% off tickets and up to 4 adults save 1/3 off.
 Over 60's use the Senior Railcard which is £30 yearly or £70 for 3 years.
-The Disabled Persons Railcard costs only £20 a year.
+The Disabled Persons card costs only £20 a year.
 There are other Railcards available, including the 16-25, 26-30 and Network Railcard.
-More information is found on the Railcard website and you can buy cards from National Rail Ticket Offices.
+More information is found on the Railcard website and you can buy cards from National Rail Offices.

 Can you get a train to Chester?